Cost-Aware Model Orchestration for LLM-based Systems

-\ Upon the analysis of the results, two main issues with LLM orchestrated decision making were discovered:
+Upon the analysis of the results, two main issues with LLM-orchestrated decision making were discovered:

-\textbf{Task misclassification.} We observed that, for the majority of the prompts in the VQA and OD datasets, an LLM either selected the wrong task type or decided that more than one task was required to fulfill the user's request (Table \ref{table:task-comb}).
-Using more than one task led to lower overall accuracy and significantly increased energy cost, while incorrectly identifying a task type simply does not answer a user query.
-Such task misclassification is problematic because different task combinations exhibit distinct energy profiles and accuracies.

-For example, in 99.2\% of VQA prompts, the LLM built a workflow with at least 2 tasks.
-The most popular task combination for VQA prompts is \textit{ICapt, VQA} (70\% of all VQA prompts).
-JARVIS exhibited similar behaviour on the OD task, where 99.2\% of prompts were classified as \textit{OD, VQA}, instead of \textit{OD}.
+\textbf{LLMs often selects the wrong task type or decide that more than one task is required}.
+For example, in 99.2\% of VQA prompts, the LLM built a workflow with at least 2 tasks (Table \ref{table:task-comb}).

-As demonstrated in Table \ref{table:task-comb}, different task combinations exhibit distinct energy profiles and accuracies.
 Whenever an LLM identifies a VQA prompt correctly as a \textit{VQA} task, the average GPU energy consumption is only 65 J (corresponding to 0.3\% of all VQA prompts), whereas the most popular combination \textit{ICapt, VQA} (70\% of prompts) has a mean energy of 224 J. Similarly, correctly identifying an OD prompt can use approximately two times less energy than the predominant \textit{OD, VQA} combination (18.2 J compared to 37.5 J).

 Accuracy follows the same pattern: it is the highest (92.3\%) for VQA prompts that are identified correctly as a \textit{VQA} task, and in the OD experiment, the predominant \textit{OD, VQA} combination achieves 20.1\%, compared to 68.2\% for the correct \textit{OD} combination.

-This means that using multiple models to answer a user's prompt can paradoxically lead to lower-quality responses, likely because the LLM loses some information in the process of consolidating model outputs into one coherent response for the user.
+This means that using multiple models to answer a user's prompt can paradoxically lead to lower-quality responses, while increasing energy cost.
+This likely happens because the LLM loses some information as it consolidates model outputs into a single coherent response for the user.
 This exposes a resource-efficiency issue in LLM-orchestrated systems that must be addressed to improve their efficiency.